 The history of Cochin chickens can be traced back to Asia which is the reason they are known as an oriental breed.

-They were called “Cochin Chinas” because they were developed in the Shanghai province of China.
+They were called “Cochin Chinas” because Cochin derives from the Shanghai province of China.

 Their origins actually date back to the 1840s where they looked more like Malays than the graceful birds they are today.